-Agoraphobia is an intense fear of being in public places where you feel escape might be difficult.
-So you tend to avoid public places and may not even venture out from home.
+Agoraphobia is an intense fear of being in places or situations where you feel escape might be difficult or help might not be available.
+So you tend to avoid these situations and may not even venture out from home.
 It can greatly affect your life.
 Treatment can work well in many cases.
 Treatment options include cognitive behavioural therapy (CBT) and medication, usually with a selective serotonin reuptake inhibitor (SSRI) antidepressant.

 What is agoraphobia?

-Many people think that agoraphobia means a fear of public places and open spaces.
-However, this is just part of it.
-If you have agoraphobia you tend to have a number of fears of various places and situations.
+Agoraphobia is a type of anxiety disorder.
+Many people think that agoraphobia means a fear of public places and open spaces, resulting in sufferers being unable to leave their homes.
+However, that is just part of it.
+If you have agoraphobia you tend to have intense and excessive fear or anxiety about a range of situations from which escape might be difficult or where help might not be available.
 So, for example, you may have a fear of:

 - Travelling in trains, buses, or planes.